What identity providers do you support?

 Can I talk to someone?

-By default, all KnowledgeOwl users are created with a KnowledgeOwl-based username and password.
-If SAML/SSO is enabled, users can log in using:
+By default, all KnowledgeOwl authors are created with a KnowledgeOwl-based username and password.
+If SAML/SSO is enabled, authors can log in using:

 - Their KO-based username and password, using https://app.knowledgeowl.com/login